isakpulkki/15PuzzleSolver/README.md

 $ poetry run invoke pylint
 ```

-The repository provides a pre-built additive pattern database with groupings of (6, 6, 3), but you can customize the database by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py), and rebuilding the database.
+The repository provides a pre-built additive pattern database with groupings of (6, 6, 3).
+You can customize the database by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py), and rebuilding the database.

 ## Documentation